Sopamo/ascii-rpg/README.md

 ### The Tower
 #### Gorvoth (old man)
 - Mysterious necromancer
-- Tells Poe he revived him in order for him to "actually live"
+- Tells Echo he revived him in order for him to "actually live"
-- Poe ponders what it means to actually live
+- Ask the player what the one thing is they want to do
+- Put that topic into every npc prompt so that they talk with you

 ### The Wilderness